 - Home office deduction – When it comes to this deduction, there are details, limitations, and different ways to calculate it.
 However, consult with an accountant and take the deductions you are authorized for an office in the home.

 - Professional fees – Legal, accounting, and consulting fees for business purposes are valid small business owner tax deductions.
-At least you can feel good about consulting with a CPA when you know the government is footing part of the bill.
+At least you can feel good about consulting with an accountant or tax preparer when you know the government is footing part of the bill.

 - Business meals – If you entertain clients or hold business related meetings at a meal, it is 50% deductible as a business expense.